Hyperparameter Optimization in Machine Learning: Bayesian Optimization

-where $x_*=\varphi(\lambda_*)$ is a query point in the feature space.
-This is going to be useful later in Section \ref{sec:acq_func}, where an AF employs $\hat{f}_k$ to select the next configuration $\lambda_{k+1}$.
+where $x_* = \varphi(\lambda_*)$ denotes the feature representation of the query point $\lambda_*$.
+Here, the surrogate model $\surrogm_k : \Lambda \to \mathcal{P}(\RSet)$ produces a predictive distribution over real-valued outcomes, modeling the response function $\lambda$.
+The resulting distribution will be employed in Section~\ref{sec:acq_func}, where the acquisition function uses the surrogate $\hat{f}_k$ to guide the selection of the next configuration $\lambda_{k+1}$.

-\paragraph{Modelling uncertainty away from observations.} We could follow an empirical risk minimization approach, obtaining the weights $w_k\in\mathbb{R}^{\mathrm{dim}(\mathcal{V})}$ of the model Eq. \eqref{eq:bk:bo_lin1} by minimizing, for example, a (regularized) mean squared error over the dataset $(X_k, Y_k)$.
-We could then directly set $\surrogm_{k+1}=\hypothesis_{w_k}$.
-Such an estimate would, however, leave us with a rather meager predictive distribution $p_{y_*}(\cdot|x_*, X_k, Y_k, w_k)$, capable of capturing only our belief of the amount of noise present in the observations.
-Rather, we would like the stochasticity of $\surrogm$ to (primarily) represent our uncertainty about the behavior of $f$ in unexplored regions.
-To better grasp the difference between these two aspect, consider the case where $f$ is a (non-linear) smooth deterministic function. \footnote{The following argument is mutated from \citet{jones1998efficient}.} If we were to follow an ERM approach, we could either omit the noise term $\varepsilon$ in Eq. \eqref{eq:bk:bo_lin1}, or leave it for capturing modelling errors.
-However, the first scenario, would yield a single point estimate for any $\lambda\in\Lambda$, which is very unlikely to be accurate, especially for points far from those previously observed.
-Conversely, if we still wish to maintain a noise component, $\surrogm_{k+1}$ would trivially be inaccurate at $\lambda_i$ for $i\leq k$ (as $f$ is deterministic).
-Thus, both ERM modelling options would leave us with a surrogate model that is \textit{almost surely} inaccurate.
+\paragraph{Modeling uncertainty away from observations.} We could follow an empirical risk minimization approach, obtaining the weights $\bar{w}_k\in\RSet^{d}$ of the model in Eq.~\eqref{eq:bk:bo_lin1} by minimizing, for example, a (regularized) mean squared error over the dataset $(X_k, Y_k)$.
+We could then directly set $\surrogm_{k}=\hypothesis_{\bar{w}_k}$.
+Such an estimate would, however, leave us with a rather meager predictive distribution $p(\cdot\mid x_*, X_k, Y_k, \bar{w}_k)$, capable of capturing only our belief of the amount of noise present in the observations.
+As we discussed above, we would like the stochasticity of $\surrogm$ to (primarily) capture our uncertainty about the behavior of $f$ in unexplored regions.

+To better understand the difference between these two aspects, following an argument by \citet{jones1998efficient}, consider the case where $f$ is a (non-linear) smooth deterministic function.
+If we were to follow an empirical risk minimization (ERM) approach, we could either omit the noise term $\varepsilon$ in Eq.~\eqref{eq:bk:bo_lin1}, or leave it for capturing modeling errors.
+However, the first choice would yield a single point estimate for any $\lambda\in\Lambda$, which is very unlikely to be accurate, especially for points far from those previously observed.
+Conversely, if we still wish to maintain a noise component, $\surrogm_{k}$ would trivially be inaccurate at $\lambda_i$ for $i\in [k]$ (since $f$ is deterministic).
+Thus, both ERM modeling options would leave us with a surrogate model that is \textit{almost surely} inaccurate.